nichtkerim/Discord-24-7-Music-Bot/README.md

 ### Configuration

-Change the strings in the `config.json` file.
+Change the strings in the `config.json` file:
 - `token`: Your Discord Bot Token
 - `channel`: Your Voice Channel ID
 - `activity`: Your Discord Bot Activity